How to Deploy an Android App to Google Play

 key: "GOOGLE_SERVICE_ACCOUNT_JSON",

-value: "<paste contents of the downloaded JSON file>"
+value: "<contents of the downloaded JSON file>"

 )